O. J. Brigance

-Orenthial James Brigance (born September 29, 1969) is an American former professional football linebacker who played in the Canadian Football League (CFL) and the National Football League (NFL).
-He is the senior advisor to player development for the Baltimore Ravens.
+Orenthial James Brigance (September 29, 1969 – August 17, 2026) was an American professional football player who was a linebacker in the Canadian Football League (CFL) and the National Football League (NFL).
+He was a Grey Cup champion with the Baltimore Stallions in 1995, and won Super Bowl XXXV with the Baltimore Ravens in 2001.
+He played college football for the Rice Owls.